Hells Canyon: Recreation

 In 1975, Congress had declared 652,000 acre to be the recreational area for the Hells Canyon National Forest.
 There are many recreational activities available within the canyon.
 Activities in Hells Canyon include fishing, jet boat tours, hunting, hiking, camping, and whitewater sports (mainly rafting and kayaking).
 Much of these activities rely on the mighty Snake River, which is the main factor in the creation of Hells Canyon.
 The Snake River is home to numerous fish species, an abundance of class I-IV rapids (some of the largest in the Pacific Northwest), diverse wildlife and miles of systems.
 There is one boat ramp that is located at the upper end of the Snake River.
 The wildlife is made up of over 350 species and this includes big game, small game, bird, and waterfowl hunting.
 Trophy hunting in this area consists of elk, mountain goats, mountain lions, mule deer, whitetail deer, and black bears.
 These key components make Hells Canyon an outdoor recreation mecca that brings in tourists from around the world.
 Hells Canyon offers tours year round, while most of the whitewater activities peak in summer months.
 To participate in these recreational activities one can utilize commercial charters or private trips.

 Access

-There are three roads that lead to the Snake River and they are located between Hells Canyon Dam and the Oregon-Washington state line.
-There are no roads that cross Hells Canyon.
+There are three roads that lead to the Snake River between Hells Canyon Dam and the Oregon-Washington state line.
+There are no bridges that cross Hells Canyon.
 From Oxbow Bridge near Copperfield, Oregon, Hells Canyon Road follows the Idaho side of the river 22 mi downstream to the Hells Canyon Dam.
 The road crosses the dam and continues another mile to the Hells Canyon Visitor Center on the Oregon side.